Tucson Felonies & Misdemeanors Attorneys

 Our Tucson felony and misdemeanor defense attorney Joseph P. St. Louis is a Certified as a Specialist in Criminal Law by the Arizona State Bar.
 Board certification has stringent requirements that involve a rigorous application process, requiring extensive work defending individuals accused of crimes, numerous trials, passing a written examination and peer review.
 Joe is also qualified as learned counsel, a designation reserved for lawyers with the skills and experience to represent defendants in federal capital cases.
 It is essential that you consult with an experienced defense lawyer about your misdemeanor or felony charges.

-For effective representation for your misdemeanor or felony charges, call Nesci & St. Louis today at (520) 999-2441 to schedule your free initial consultation.
+For effective representation for your misdemeanor or felony charges, call Nesci & St. Louis, PLLC today at (520) 999-2441 to schedule your free initial consultation.